-Finding: The applicant is not proposing any improvements inclusive of ODOT or Yamhill County rightof-way.
-This standard does not apply.
+Finding: The Veritas School site uses an existing driveway access on NE Bell Road which is owned and maintained by Yamhill County.
+No modifications to the driveway are proposed.
+This standard is not applicable.

-10. Exceptions.
-The director may allow exceptions to the access standards above in any of the following circumstances:

-a.
-Where existing and planned future development patterns or physical constraints, such as topography, parcel configuration, and similar conditions, prevent access in accordance with the above standards.

-b.
-Where the proposal is to relocate an existing access for existing development, where the relocated access is closer to conformance with the standards above and does not increase the type or volume of access.

-c.
-Where the proposed access results in safer access, less congestion, a better level of service, and more functional circulation, both on street and on site, than access otherwise allowed under these standards.

-11. Where an exception is approved, the access shall be as safe and functional as practical in the particular circumstance.
+- 10. Exceptions.
+The director may allow exceptions to the access standards above in any of the following circumstances: - a.
+Where existing and planned future development patterns or physical constraints, such as topography, parcel configuration, and similar conditions, prevent access in accordance with the above standards. - b.
+Where the proposal is to relocate an existing access for existing development, where the relocated access is closer to conformance with the standards above and does not increase the type or volume of access. - c.
+Where the proposed access results in safer access, less congestion, a better level of service, and more functional circulation, both on street and on site, than access otherwise allowed under these standards. - 11.
+Where an exception is approved, the access shall be as safe and functional as practical in the particular circumstance.
 The director may require that the applicant submit a traffic study by a registered engineer to show the proposed access meets these criteria.